xaviermignot/xaviermignot.github.io/_posts/2022-04-15-tls-terraform-azure-managed.md

 > These limitations are listed [here](https://docs.microsoft.com/en-us/azure/app-service/configure-ssl-certificate?tabs=subdomain%2Cportal#create-a-free-managed-certificate) in the documentation, a little bit quietly so I think it's worth mentioning them.
 {: .prompt-tip }

-To finish on a positive note, considering these limitations means that managed certificate might not suit enterprise scenarios where we will probably put a security appliance in front of our App Services.
+To finish on a positive note, these limitations mean that managed certificate might not suit enterprise scenarios where we will probably put a security appliance in front of our App Services.
-But for personal projects, or smaller ones, proof of concepts, sandbox environments, it's really a great feature that you could use.
+But for personal projects, or smaller ones, proof of concepts, or sandbox environments, it's really a great feature, as it makes really easy to expose you applications securely on a custom domain.

 ### Managed certificates for other Azure services